katerebekah/csharp-dotnet-milestones/2-databases/resources/DBS_MOCKING_TESTS+MOCKS+STUBS.md

 Why Moq?
 It isolates unit tests which are run in a random order and will modify DB if it is not isolated for the test.

+#### Stub methods
+When using Moq DB, if method() is called, don't execute full method - just return fake data.

 ### Read
 * http://martinfowler.com/articles/mocksArentStubs.html
 * Moq: an enjoyable mocking library for .NET ->